mark-hahn/jscad-font-gen/README.md

   - Remember to enclose it in single-quotes if it has backslashes or spaces.

 * -m
   - Flag that indicates the output should include code to make the file an importable module.
-  - If not specified then font data is injected directly into the output file.
+An existing text/code in the module, but not in the injected section, will be retained.

 * -i input-path.svg
   - The svg file to convert or a directory containing svg files.
 Directory scanning is recursive.
 Only files with a `.svg` suffix will be processed.